5 Ways to Be a Better Project Manager

 When you are managing a big project, your nice, clean desktop is replaced with an overwhelming amount of sticky notes, reminders, and spilled coffee.
 Balancing everything that goes into a project is tricky, so it’s helpful to have some tips and tricks in your pocket to help you out along the way (and get rid of all those extra sticky notes).

 Here are five ways to be a better project manager.

 Communication is always an answer.
 And as a project manager, it’s a necessary part of any project.
 Not only do you need to communicate with your team, but you need to communicate with the client or the boss who created the project.
 You need to understand the project guidelines and effectively communicate those guidelines to the individuals working on the project.
 It’s important that everyone involved is always updated and in the loop about progress, problems, and direction, and as the project manager, the line of communication largely depends on you.

 Motivate Your Team

-From the very beginning, you have to motivate your team to get excited and be ready to tackle the project and whatever problems come your way.
+From the very beginning, you have to motivate your team to get them excited to tackle the project and overcome the inevitable obstacles.
 It is harder to keep individuals motivated during longer projects, so it’s a good idea to get the team motivated in the very beginning so that they have something to fall back on.
 As the project manager, you should encourage and recognize your team members and remind them why the project is important.
 Follow some of these tips in another post to keep your team motivated as the project moves forward.

 Have a Clear Direction and Time Frame